 The Role of the HSE

-HSE operates based on a basic principle of health and safety law.
+The HSE operates based on a basic principle of health and safety law.
 They believe that companies that create risks should be responsible for controlling those risks.
-Essentially, part of HSE’s task as a regulator is to make sure that employers are fully responsible for the risks they create.
+Essentially, part of the HSE’s task as a regulator is to make sure that employers are fully responsible for the risks they create.

 Regulating includes providing legislation and enforcement via audits and inspections, and also offering educational resources to help employers stay complaint.
-It’s HSE’s job to give health and safety assistance to ensure that employers understand the rules.
+It’s the HSE’s job to give health and safety assistance to ensure that employers understand the rules.

 Their guidance also includes raising awareness regarding health and safety in the workplace for employers and workers.
 That way, everyone understands what their role entails and exactly what they can do to stay compliant.

-Construction Safety: Toilets and Washing
+HSE Construction Site Safety: Toilets and Washing

-Flushing toilets – You should provide a flushing construction toilet when possible.
+Flushing toilets – You should provide a flushing construction site toilet when possible.
 Attach them to the primary water and drainage systems where available.
 Alternatively, toilets with a built-in water supply and drainage tanks can be used.

 - clean hot and cold, or warm running water